 Delegates will also discuss how local authorities and housebuilders can better utilise land to deliver new homes and link housing with existing and emerging infrastructure.

-This comes with
+This comes after

-We also expect discussion on the future of innovation in housebuilding - including the potential use modern methods of construction.
+We also expect discussion on the future of innovation in housebuilding - including the potential use of modern methods of construction.

-Discussion will draw on the Chancellor’s announcement that there will be a Future Homes Standard on new build homes by 2025 to ensure that they are equipped with the latest low-carbon and energy efficient technology and as the Government commissions the Building Better, Building Beautiful commission with a view to improving the suitability, design and aesthetics of new development.
+Discussion will draw on the Chancellor’s announcement that there will be a Future Homes Standard on new build homes by 2025 to ensure that they are equipped with the latest low-carbon and energy efficient technology and as the Government welcomes the Building Better, Building Beautiful commission with a view to improving the suitability, design and aesthetics of new development.